 The Police and Crime Commissioner owns all force assets and hence they are included on the Balance Sheet of the PCC and Group but not the Chief Constable.
 Day to day management is delegated to the Chief Constable who receives a budget to fund these costs from the PCC.
-The PCC approved a Capital Program of £10.5m in February 2020 however with slippage requests from 2019/20 programme this increased the budget to £18.0m.
-The force runs a flexible programme managing schemes over a rolling 2 year period enabling work to be brought forward or deferred.
+The PCC approved a Capital Program of £19.3m in February 2021 however with slippage requests from 2020/21 programme, slippage in to 2022/23 and further adjustments the meant that the final budget was £18.2m.
+The force runs a flexible programme managing schemes over a rolling 2-year period enabling work to be brought forward or deferred.